Captain E.J. Smith - Memorials and 'Curse'

 A wax image of Captain Smith was created at the Madame Tussaud’s Exhibition in London.
 Captain Smith’s figure, located near the portrayal of telegraph inventor Guglielmo Marconi, proved to be very popular.
 On the 7th May, 1912 'Daily Sketch' newpspaer wrote: "An excellent model of Captain Smith, the brave captain of the Titanic, has just been added to Mme Tussaud's Exhibition.
 Mr John Tussaud has modelled the figure from a 'Daily Sketch' photograph taken on the Titanic shortly before she started on her fatal voyage."
 However the wax image was sadly lost during a fire on the 18th of March 1925.

 In November 1913 a number of Smith's old friends and passengers, notably the Bishop of Willesden, Lady Astor and the Duchess of Sutherland, formed the Captain Smith Memorial Committee, and commissioned Lady Kathleen Scott, the widow of Captain Robert Scott (of the Antartic) to create a bronze statue 7ft 8 inches high mounted on a 7ft high pedestal.
-With The Potteries not interested, they found a location in Beacon Park, in the south Staffordshire city of Lichfield.
-Some residents of Lichfield presented a petition to stop the project, pointing out that Smith had no legitimate connection to their town and questioning whether the Captain was of sufficient national importance to justify a stature.
+With The Potteries not interested (Hanley already having a plaque in their town hall), they found a location in Beacon Park, in the south Staffordshire city of Lichfield.
+Some residents of Lichfield presented a petition to stop the project, pointing out that Smith had no legitimate connection to their town and questioning whether the Captain was of sufficient national importance to justify a statue.
 However, with the force of the Duke of Sutherland’s committee and its many prominent members, the objection ultimately was rebuffed.